 Your home HVAC system is the key to year-round comfort.
 The best type of climate control equipment for you depends on several factors, such as the climate where you live, what fuel source you prefer, and whether your home has ductwork.
-Explore the pros and cons of four different HVAC systems to determine what might work best for your Florida home.

 This traditional combination is the most common type of home HVAC system in the US.
 It works by drawing in air from around the house via return ducts, heating or cooling it, and redistributing the conditioned air to each room via supply ducts.
 This operating style is known as forced-air heating and cooling.
 Furnaces can run on natural gas, electricity, oil, or propane, while air conditioners run on electricity.